mietzen/go-sfs/README.md

 # File Server

 A simple file server implemented in Go that allows users to upload, download, and list files.
-The server supports authentication using username and password, rate limiting, and secure storage of user credentials.
+The server supports authentication, rate limiting, secure storage of user credentials, and the ability to run as a daemon.

 ## Features